pglevy/typeset.css/README.md

 ## Usage

-Copy and paste into your project or load it from the jsDelivr CDN:
+1. Copy and paste into your project or load it from the jsDelivr CDN:

 ```
 https://cdn.jsdelivr.net/gh/pglevy/typeset.css@v1.0.0/typeset.css
 ```
+2. Add `[data-typeset]` to a content parent element, like `body` or `main`.